exisf/ansible-percona-server-mongodb/README.md

 Role Variables
 --------------
 ```
-Varables for this role are in the defaults.uml
+Varables for this role are in the defaults.yml
 PM_apt_repository:
 PM_release_version:
 PM_rs_port: